jimzijun/connection-monitor/README.md

 # Connection Monitor

 A real-time connection monitoring dashboard built with Next.js and Chart.js.
+Available as a Progressive Web App (PWA) with Docker containerization.

 ## Features